element711/HttpClientTest/README.md

 # HttpClient Test Solution

-The intention of this solution is to demonstrate and hopefully (with the help of you) **solve** the issues many of us encounter when using HttpClient in combination with PCLs and Xamarin projects.
+The intention of this solution is to demonstrate how to use `HttpClient` from a PCL from:

-The solution has four projects:

 * Android
 * iOS
 * Unit Test
-* Shared library

 ## The shared library
 HttpClientTest_CoreLib is a PCL targeting .NET 4.5, Windows 8 Store, Xamarin iOS, Xamarin Android and Windows Phone 8.
 In this combination, the namespace `System.Net.Http` is not available.
 To overcome this a Nuget package was added (https://www.nuget.org/packages/Microsoft.Net.Http/2.2.18).
-This replicates the namespace.
+This replicates the namespace in the assembly `Microsoft.Net.Http`.

-The shared library offers one class which allows initializing a client to retrieve some data from the web:

-`SharedClient(HttpMessageHandler handler)`

-The `handler` is from `System.Net.Http.HttpMessageHandler`.
-The client can be initialized by passing a specific handler or NULL.
-When calling `GetData()` it will retrieve a string (async) from http://rxnav.nlm.nih.gov/REST/drugs?name=aspirin.

 ## The unit test project
 No issues here.
 This works as expected.
 It verifies that data is actually retrieved successfully.

 ## The iOS project

+It demonstrates how to use the PCL and how to let `System.Net.Http` and `Microsoft.Net.Http` coexist in peace.

-It comes with three buttons.
+* It comes with three buttons.
 The first one passes a NULL handler to the shared client.
 Clicking that button retrieves data successfully.
 All is handled by 'Microsoft.Net.Http' as expected.

-The second button however tries to pass an instance of 'CFNetworkHandler' which is defined in 'System.Net.Http' on iOS and is an implementation of an 'HttpMessageHandler' that uses special iOS specific API.
+* The second button passes an instance of 'CFNetworkHandler' which is defined in 'System.Net.Http' on iOS and is an implementation of an 'HttpMessageHandler' that uses special iOS specific API.
 It comes with Xamarin.iOS.

-The third button tries to pass its own instance of `HttpClient`, however it fails with the same exception as button two.
-See below.
+* The third button passes its own instance of `HttpClient`.

-The solution builds fine, however at runtime when clicking the 2nd or 3rd button, an exception occurs:
+Without changes to the app.config file the 2nd and 3rd button would not work.
+At runtime you would get an exception because it will try to us the `Microsoft.Net.Http` assembly which does not know anything about `CFNetworkHandler`:

 ````
 {System.TypeLoadException: Could not load type 'System.Net.Http.CFNetworkHandler' from assembly 'HttpClientTest_iOS'.  at System.Runtime.CompilerServices.AsyncVoidMethodBuilder.Start[<<FinishedLaunching>b__3>d__b]
 ````

-The explanation is fairly straight forward: `CFNetworkHandler` is not part of the assembly from the Nuget package.
-There is actually a hint in the warning when building:

-> Warning	3	Found conflicts between different versions of the same dependent assembly.
-Please set the "AutoGenerateBindingRedirects" property to true in the project file.
-For more information, see http://go.microsoft.com/> fwlink/?LinkId=294190.
-HttpClientTest_iOS

-However **I have no idea if this is the cause of the issue and how to fix it**.

-Also note that I have actually added the recommended assembly redirects as stated by James Montemagno at http://motzcod.es/post/78863496592/portable-class-libraries-httpclient-so-happy:
+The app.config needs to change and contain:

 ````
 <dependentAssembly>